RunestoneInteractive/pythonds/_sources/BasicDS/ConvertingDecimalNumberstoBinaryNumbers.rst

 :math:`1\times2^{7} + 1\times2^{6} + 1\times2^{5} + 0\times2^{4} + 1\times2^{3} + 0\times2^{2} + 0\times2^{1} + 1\times2^{0}`

 But how can we easily convert integer values into binary numbers?
-The answer is an algorithm called “Divide by 2” that uses a stack to keep track of the digits for the binary result.
+The answer is an algorithm called Divide by 2 that uses a stack to keep track of the digits for the binary result.

 The Divide by 2 algorithm assumes that we start with an integer greater than 0.
 A simple iteration then continually divides the decimal number by 2 and keeps track of the remainder.
 The first division by 2 gives information as to whether the value is even or odd.
-An even value will have a remainder of 0.
-It will have the digit 0 in the ones place.
+An even value will have a remainder of 0 and will have the digit 0 in the ones place.
 An odd value will have a remainder of 1 and will have the digit 1 in the ones place.
 We think about building our binary number as a sequence of digits; the first remainder we compute will actually be the last digit